S-Yaghouti/BTN/README.md

 - HaveListener: Set to `true` to add an event listener to the button.
 - Listener: The function to be executed when the button is clicked.

-- BTN / BTN.js: A simple button for the image slider.
+### Now, let me explain how use BTN.js component:

 - Slider.js : exported slider widget and then imported in scipt.js file, You can imported in any js file you want.

-### Now, let me explain how use BTN.js component:

 1. Imported simple BTN.
 ```javascript